Tarrytown in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Location.
 41° 4.956′ N, 73° 51.522′ W. Marker is in Tarrytown, New York, in Westchester County.
 Marker is at the intersection of North Broadway (U.S. 9) and College Avenue, on the left when traveling north on North Broadway.
 It is next to Patriot Park and across the street from Sleepy Hollow Middle School.
 Touch for map.
 Marker is in this post office area: Tarrytown NY 10591, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Tarrytown World War II Memorial (within shouting distance of this marker); Gold Star Mothers (within shouting distance of this marker); Korean & Viet Nam Memorial Monuments (within shouting distance of this marker); Andre Captured (about 300 feet away, measured in a direct line); André Captors Monument Second Reformed Church (approx. 0.4 miles away); Philipsburg Manor (approx. 0.4 miles away); Asbury M. E. Church (approx. half a mile away).
+Tarrytown World War II Memorial (within shouting distance of this marker); Gold Star Mothers (within shouting distance of this marker); Korean & Viet Nam Memorial Monuments (within shouting distance of this marker); Andre Captured (about 300 feet away, measured in a André Captors Monument (about 300 feet away); Second Reformed Church (approx. 0.4 miles away); Philipsburg Manor (approx. 0.4 miles away); Asbury M. E. Church (approx. half a mile away).
 Touch for a list and map of all markers in Tarrytown.

 Also see . . .